opencomputeproject/OCP-OSF-Aptio_Community_Edition/README.md

 ## Board Support
 * The `PurleyOpenBoardPkg` contains board implementations for Purley systems.
+* The `WhitleyOpenBoardPkg` contains board implementations for Whitley systems.

 ## Board Package Organization
 The board package follows the standard EDK II package structure with the following additional elements and guidelines: